The Barbour Collection

 Facts Sheets - "Genealogy at a Glance" Series

 These fact sheets are published by the Genealogical Publishing Company.
 They are 4-page laminated folders that cover a wide range of topics.
 The “Genealogy at a Glance” series is designed to cover the basic elements of a genealogy research topic in a compact format.
 Each topic has been compiled by respected authorities, packs a great deal of information in a limited amount of space, and focuses on key sources for further research.

 Some topics in the series include:

-how-to-guides, with topics such as: researching newspapers, houses, and "famous" ancestors, reading fire insurance maps, deciphering old handwriting, dating photographs, and much more.
+The G&LH Room has an extensive collection of research guides, with topics such as: researching newspapers, houses, and "famous" ancestors, reading fire insurance maps, deciphering old handwriting, dating photographs, and much more.
 Many of these guides circulate.